signalogic/SigSRF_SDK/mediaTest_readme.md

-# mediaTest Demo
+# mediaMin and mediaTest Demo

-After installing the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), this page gives example command lines and basic documentation for mediaTest, including:
+After installing the [SigSRF SDK eval](https://github.com/signalogic/SigSRF_SDK), this page gives example command lines and basic documentation for mediaMin and mediaTest, including:

  - packet streaming, both real-time and unlimited rate buffering, with packet re-ordering and packet RFCs